Windows To Go

-If you're having boot problem on your Windows PC related to the following error: "Missing operating system", then you can easily get rid of it, using Emergency Boot CD, and boot your PC like before.
+If you're having boot problem on your Windows PC related to the following error: "Missing operating system", then you can easily get rid of it, using Emergency Boot Kit, and boot your PC like before.

 This article explains how to fix Missing Operating System error, related to Windows 7 and other operating systems, by setting active partition flag in the partition table.

 If your PC fails to boot with the "Error Loading Operating System", then you can fix it in a few minutes using Emergency Boot Kit.

 This article explains how to get rid of Error Loading Operating System.
 Repair this boot issue quickly and easily by recovering the boot sector.

 If the error message "NTLDR is missing" appears when you are trying to boot Windows XP, then you can quickly fix it using Emergency Boot Kit.

 This article explains how to fix NTLDR is missing error, by restoring original NTLDR file from OS installation media.